kalenjordan/kalenjordan.github.io/_posts/2018-12-26-hiring-customer-support.md

 Looking to do $25/hour or roughly $2k/month.

-The job will mostly involve handling email customer support, occassional phone calls, administration of jobs and matches in the backend, and LinkedIn outreach.
+The job will mostly involve handling email customer support, occasional phone calls, administration of jobs and matches in the backend, and LinkedIn outreach.